LiskArchive/lisk-legacy-docs/intro.md

 ### Discreet Mode

-The discreet mode blurrs the sensitive information inside Lisk Mobile.
+The discreet mode blurs the sensitive information inside Lisk Mobile.
 It can be enabled on the [Settings](#settings) page.
 This helps protecting your privacy, e.g. when using Lisk Mobile at public places.

-Following information gets blurred:
+Following information gets blured:
 - account balance
 - transaction amounts